-One-Pot Pizza Pasta is an easy, cheesy, comforting dinner recipe loaded with the flavor of all your favorite pizza toppings…all made in one pot!
+Pizza Pasta is an easy, cheesy, comforting dinner recipe loaded with the flavor of all your favorite pizza toppings...made in JUST ONE POT!

 Well, hello there, stranger!
-Whew, it’s been a whirlwind couple of weeks.
-I’m in the process of wrapping up a behind-the-scenes post for y’all sharing my amazing experience last week at QVC, but before we get to that, I feel like I owe you a long-overdue recipe.
-How does One-Pot Pizza Pasta Sound???
+Whew, it's been a whirlwind couple of weeks.
+I'm in the process of wrapping up a behind-the-scenes post for y'all sharing my amazing experience last week at QVC, but before we get to that, I feel like I owe you a long-overdue recipe.
+How does scrumptious, cheesy, one-pot Pizza Pasta sound???

-The last few times I’ve made spaghetti and meat sauce for dinner, I’ve cooked it all in one pot…which is totally brilliant because who wants to separately boil noodles and consequently have another big pot to clean?
-But my picky daughter still won’t eat regular ol’ spaghetti half the time, so I decided that perhaps I could entice her by adding some pizza elements (since she loooooves pizza) to our usual spaghetti dinner.
+Lately, when I've made spaghetti and meat sauce for dinner, I've cooked it all in one pot...which is totally brilliant because who wants to separately boil noodles and consequently have another big pot to clean?
+But my picky daughter still won't eat regular ol' spaghetti half the time, so I decided that perhaps I could entice her by adding some pizza elements (since she loooooves pizza) to our usual spaghetti dinner.
+Hence, Pizza Pasta!

 At first glance, the recipe appears to have a lot of ingredients, but that's mostly attributed to the fact that you basically make a homemade pizza sauce using tomato purée plus various herbs and spices.
 So yes, it takes a couple of minutes to measure everything out, but I promise that the ultimate flavor is worth it!